viniciusalonso/viniciusalonso.github.io/_posts/2019-12-11-hello-world.md

 ---
 layout: post
 title: "Hello World"
+description: >
+  My name is Vinícius B. Alonso and I'm a software developer that like a lot of TDD, OO and software engineering in general.
 ---

 The simplest program that you're able to write in any language is the famous "Hello World".